FedericoCeratto/Travis-Encrypt/README.rst

     optional arguments:
-        --help                  Show the help message and quit --deploy                Encrypt a password for continuous deployment usage --env                   Encrypt an environment variable
+        --help                  Show the help message and quit

 When the command is entered, the application will issue a prompt where the user can enter either a password or environment variable.
 In both cases, the prompt will print 'Password:'.